pacs-course/pacs-examples/Examples/src/Parallel/MPI/Circular/README.md

-# An example of "circular" point-to-point communication #
+# Circular MPI Communication

-Every process sends a message to the process with rank+1 modulo the number of processes.
+In this example, each process sends a message to the next process in a ring:

-To avoid deadlock, I have chosen here a asyncronous non-blocking (immediate return) send.

-You may note that, while messages are correctly sent/received, the order is not deterministic.
-This is quite common: every process run independently from the others.

-# What do I learn here? #
+- rank `0` sends to rank `1`
+- rank `1` sends to rank `2`
+- ...
+- the last rank sends back to rank `0`

+The code uses a non-blocking send so that the circular communication can be implemented safely without creating a deadlock.

+Because the processes run independently, the order in which messages are printed or completed is not deterministic.

+## What You Learn Here

+- how to implement ring-style communication
-A less basic usage of `MPI_Isend` and `MPI_Recv
+- the use of `MPI_Isend`
-`
-The use of a `MPI_Request` and `MPI_Wait`.
+- the roles of `MPI_Request` and `MPI_Wait`